fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_json_generic_api.html.markdown

 The following arguments are supported:

+* `scopetype` - The scope of application of the resource.
+Valid values: `inherit`, `adom`, `global`.
+The `inherit` means that the scopetype of the provider will be inherited, and adom will also be inherited.
+The default value is `inherit`.
+* `adom` - Adom.
+This value is valid only when the `scopetype` is `adom`, otherwise the value of adom in the provider will be inherited.

 * `force_recreate` - The argument is optional, if it is set, when its value changes, the resource will be re-created.
 It is usually used when the return value needs to be forced to update.
 * `json_content` - Body data in JSON format.
 * `comment` - Comment.